lum1n0us/wasm-micro-runtime/samples/simple/README.md

 [resp] ### user resource 1 handler called sent 150 bytes to host
-Wasm app process request success. connection lost, and waiting for client to reconnect...
+Wasm app process request success.
 ```

 - Send a general request from host (not specify target application name)<br/>